 Brampton is located next to many cities that offer the best shopping experiences in Canada – Mississauga’s Square One Mall is only 20 to 30 minutes away from the city.

-Brampton is known as the “Flower City” of Canada; with over 400 roadside gardens, the city offers you a chance to enjoy these floral gardens through self-guided tours.
-There’s lots of green space all over Brampton for strolls, bike rides and picnics, such as Gage Park and Donald M. Gordon Chinguacousy Park.
+Brampton is known as the “Flower City” of Canada; with over 400 roadside gardens and green spaces.
+Residents can enjoy scenic strolls, bike rides and picnics, such as Gage Park and Donald M. Gordon Chinguacousy Park.
 To get away from the urban jungle, Claireville Conservation Area, Heart Lake Conservation Area, and Professor’s Lake are all excellent escapes to hike, play and explore.

 The most notable is the Brampton Battalion of the Ontario Hockey League.
 And in the summer, Garden Square is a great place to see local music artists, live entertainment, cultural events, and much more.